 Don't you think a savvy shopper would just wait for the new and improved product that is yet to come?
 That is why it's best for you to create flyers with one goal in mind.
 The reader will hone in on the most important message at that moment.
 The exception to the rule: Only put two things on a flyer at once if they are related to the same goal.

-4. Graphics or pictures — Design a flyer with vivid images relative to the concept of the flyer and ones that are eye catching.
+Design a flyer with vivid images relative to the concept of the flyer and pick ones that are eye catching.
 Your logo is an important visual to place on the flyer as well.

 Your flyer will be effective only if all these elements are clearly thought out and used together well.
-It is important that you also consider the pages on graphic design basics and color basics when you design a flyer or any other print material.
+It's important to consider the pages on graphic design basics and color basics when you design a flyer or any other print material.